jorgenkraghjakobsen/snapclient/README.md

 On a linux box:

-Clone snapcast build and start the server
+Clone [snapcast](https://github.com/badaix/snapcast), build and start the server

     ./snapserver